ZhaoXM-Lab/metaMIC/README.md

 4. Fasta file of corrected contigs: **metaMIC_corrected_contigs.fa**
 5. Some intermediate files

-For more details about the output, please read the docs.
+Please read the docs for more details about the output.

 ## Complete option list
 metaMIC: